Thanksgiving Social Situations

 It is that time of year for the Holiday season and this can bring on new experiences, especially new social situations.
 These new social situations can bring added stress for children and teenagers with autism.
 Thanksgiving can be a time when we get together with extended family members and this could mean answering a lot of new and confusing questions, especially if the extended family members may not understand your family's situations.

 If you are going to a family member's house for Thanksgiving or even having family members over to your house here are some strategies to help your child or teenager feel less stressed.
 Every person responds to situations differently, and it is important to try to understand what situations are stressful for your child or what activities may be harder for them to deal with.
 Below are some strategies that you can try to help your family situation.

 - Talk with your child ahead of time:

 - Talk to them about the family gathering so they know who might be coming and what they can expect for the family gathering.
 Are you going to just eat lunch/dinner and then sit around and watch TV, or will there be games/activities to do with the family?
 Some children like to understand what will be happening ahead of time and this can help ease anxiety for some children if they know what to expect.

 - What to do if they become overwhelmed:

 - If your child becomes overwhelmed by a large group of people try to have a plan ahead of time to help your child.
-Some examples could be find a room in the house where your child can retreat to, to find quietness and do an activity they enjoy.
+You could find a room in the house where your child can retreat to.
+Then they can find quietness and do an activity they enjoy.
 You could bring a game, book, music, or electronic that they enjoy to help them calm down.